 Cons: Little on the heavy side, Doesn't penetrate hard ice well, below average steep snow performance.

 The Black Diamond Raven performed average to slightly below average in our side-by-side self-arrest comparison.
 In softer snow its wider pick helped gather snow to more effectively slow us down; however, when in firmer conditions the Raven struggled to grab a "bite" compared to many of the other ice axes we tested.
-The Raven features a straight shaft which is fine for self arresting but our testers across the board preferred the additional leverage that a slightly curved shaft provides.
-We thought the Raven didn't self-arrest as nicely as the Petzl Summit, Petzl Glacier, or the Grivel Evolution but did self-arrest better than the all aluminum CAMP Corsa.
-We did think all of the ice axes in the Raven family performed about the same in our side-by-side testing.
+The straight-shafted ravel is ok for self-arresting.
+However, curved shafts perform much better.

 Steep Ice and Snow Climbing Performance